starwarsfan/shadow-control/README.md

 #### Movement restriction angle
 `movement_restriction_angle_entity`

-Same as before but for the shutter slat angle.
+Same as [Movement restriction height](#movement-restriction-height) but for the shutter slat angle.